altocodenl/TODIS/readme.md

 A subtle detail: the call to `bake` references `@ 1`.
 This references to the first element of whatever list can be found outside of the place where that call is.
 By going a couple of levels to the left, `@ 1` finds whatever is responded by the call to `mix`.
 So it is perfectly possible (and actually, generally essential) that a call within a sequence can reference responses from previous calls of the sequence.

 Another detail: `make cake` doesn't receive a message!
-It will always return the same cake.
+It will always respond with the same cake.
 What if we wanted to send a message to it, perhaps specifying the amount of people that will eat it?

 ```
 "make cake" @ : people 1 @ mix - @ chocolate @ * - @ people